syx568/comp3900_git_primer/README.md

 Setting up the repo
 * You will be cloning my repo but working on your own.
 To do this, you must first setup your own personal Github account and create a **PRIVATE** repo called `comp3900_git_primer`.
-* Next, clone my repo from Github [https://github.com/Dhruv-A/comp3900_git_primer](here)
+* Next, clone my repo from Github (https://github.com/Dhruv-A/comp3900_git_primer)[here] and then `cd comp3900_git_primer` to go into the repo.
 * We are going to transfer this to your Github repo.
-To do this, use the command `git remote set-url origin http://github.com/GITHUB_USERNAME/REPO_NAME` replacing `GITHUB_USERNAME` and `REPO_NAME` with the ones for the repo you created.
+To do this, use the command `git remote set-url origin git@github.com:GITHUB_USERNAME/REPO_NAME.git` replacing `GITHUB_USERNAME` and `REPO_NAME` with the ones for the repo you created.
-* Now run `git push -f` and you can get started with the exercise.
+* Now run `git push` and you can get started with the exercise.

 1. We need to make a small modification as this page should include COMP9900 as well.
 Add COMP9900 to the greeting message in a new branch.
 To create a new branch and switch to it you can use `git checkout -b welcome_message_renaming`.
 Then make the necessary changes and add them using `git add <filename>` and commit them with a meaningful commit message using `git commit -m <write your commit message here>`.
 2. You will need to show your tutor you made this change so **DO NOT merge this branch into `main` or delete it.** However, you should push it to the remote branch using `git push`.